vladdez/rainfall/level6/walkthrough.md

 - attack: buffer overflow
 - binary behavior: segfault without parameter, Nope with parameter
 - targeted functions: n, m and main
-- vulnerability in n: strcpy() in comparison strncpy() has no limitimg argument
+- vulnerability in n: strcpy() in comparison to strncpy() has no limitimg argument
 - defense: function n with system call is non-called

 Method:
 - find the overflow size of strcpy
-- find eip offest size after overwloing strcpy
+- find eip offest size after overwlofing strcpy
 - find the address of n function
 - overflow and change eip address by n address